laurasnchezglez/micronaut-library-example/README.md

 2. Inside the project folder, execute ./gradlew run

 This is a very simple project: just two domain classes: books and genres.
 The repositories of these domains extend from the CrudRepository (Micronaut-data, very similar to spring boot data).
 This repository is very useful for simple domains.
 It can be improved with other queries (@query for include hsql code).
+For security, it has an authprovider, which authenticates just with login/password.
+Authentication must be activated in application.yml.
+For inserting initial data, and ApplicationEventListener were included with some inserts.

 The controllers offers (authenticated with user/pwd admin/admin):